defencedigital/moduk-service-manual/src/accessibility/meet-accessibility-regulations/content-designers.md

 If there are security considerations, you still need to provide an error message but it can be vague.
 When signing in to an account, the error message should be: ‘Enter your email and password correctly.’

-Work with a Frontend Developer and a QA Tester to work out what error messages you need to write content for.
+Work with a frontend developer and a QA Tester to work out what error messages you need to write content for.

 Before you write a new error message, check the [GOV.UK error message templates](https://design-system.service.gov.uk/components/error-message/#use-error-message-templates).